andrew/ultimate-awesome/README.md

 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.
 - [awesome-berachain-validators](https://github.com/chuck-bear/awesome-berachain-validators) - Collection of Berachain validators resources.
 - [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
+With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
-- [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
 - [Ultimate-AI-Resources](https://github.com/DhanushNehru/Ultimate-AI-Resources) - A curated list of Artificial Intelligence Tools, Resources, References etc. for all of your needs.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.